 I am fascinated with the world from above and captivated by the fields, rivers, and roads that surround the Central Illinois area.
 From the sky each field is unique, the patterns being created by the machinery farmers use to plant and plow their fields.
 The details of each field are further shaped by the crops used that year and the years before.
 These independent actions result in unintentional beauty when viewed from above.

-With my carved paintings, I begin with a natural color and an extreme color, allowing the two colors to come together and determine what comes next.
+With all my paintings, I begin with a natural color and an extreme color, allowing the two colors to come together and determine what comes next.
 The third dictates the fourth and so on.
 The final color combinations are a result of many layers reacting with one another.
-The carved lines provide a physical barrier between colors and bring a third dimension to my paintings.
-In real life, they represent the roads, creeks, and property lines that divide the fields of Central Illinois.
+The lines you see in my work provide a physical barrier between colors and bring a third dimension to my paintings.
+In real life, they represent the roads, creeks, and property lines that divide the fields of Central Illinois and the farmland that makes up the Midwest.